bbryant7/Hangman-Game/readme.md

   example, word.indexOf(b) = 0
   let display[word.indexOf(guessedword)] = guessedWord

-  // use a for each loop to itterate over word and push letters to display
+  // use a for each loop to iterate over word and push letters to display
   // word = word.split("")

   //